Google Analytics Metrics Definitions In GA4 Versus Universal Analytics

 Definition: The average number of Events triggered during a Session.

-Reporting Value: At a high level, Events Per Session has been somewhat watered down when compared to its companion in Universal Analytics, Events Per Session with Event.
+Reporting Value: At a high level, Events Per Session has been somewhat watered down in GA4 vs Universal Analytics' Events Per Session with Event.
 This is because common interactions like Views and Scrolls count as Events in GA4, artificially inflating this number.
 With that said, there is value in looking at this metric when you filter it down to a particular Event or group of valuable Events.

 For example, there might be value in seeing the number of Events Per Sessions where you’re only looking at a Conversion like a form submission.
 This would let you know how many form submissions happen during an average Session.